 5. Uninstall Updates

 Sometimes there may be a problem with the software itself.
-In such case, you’ll have to uninstall the app.
-But since Google play store is a system app it cannot be removed.
+In such a case, you’ll have to uninstall the app.
+But since Google Play Store is a system app it cannot be removed.
 However, you can uninstall the updates.
-Doing so well revert it back to the older version.
-To do so open Google play store in application manger and tap on ” UNINSTALL UPDATES”.
+Doing so will revert it back to the older version.
+To do so open Google play store in the application manager and tap on ” UNINSTALL UPDATES”.

 6. Remove Your Google Account